Road Safety Manual

 Source: WHO, (2021)

-Stockhom declaration
+Stockholm declaration

 The Global Plan for the Decade of Action aligns with the "Stockholm Declaration", which is the outcome of the 3rd Global Ministerial Conference on Road Safety held in Stockhom, Sweden, in February 2020.
-The Stockhom Declaration calls for a global target to reduce road traffic deaths and inuries by 50% by 2030 and invites strengthened efforts on activities in all five pillars of the Global Plan: better road safety management: safe roads, vehicles and people; and enhanced post-crash care.
+The Stockholm Declaration calls for a global target to reduce road traffic deaths and injuries by 50% by 2030 and invites strengthened efforts on activities in all five pillars of the Global Plan: better road safety management: safe roads, vehicles and people; and enhanced post-crash care.
 It also calls for speeding up the shift to safe, affordable, accessible and sustainable modes of transport like walking, cycling and public transport (Government Offices of Sweden, 2020).

 A key development was the release of the World Report on Road Traffic Injury Prevention (see Box 2.5), which was jointly issued by the WHO and World Bank on World Health Day in 2004 (Peden et al., 2004).
 The World Report highlighted the growing public health burden and forecasts of road deaths and long-term injury and advocated urgent measures to address the problem as a global development and public health priority.
 Its findings and recommendations for country, regional and global intervention were endorsed by successive United Nations General Assembly and World Health Assembly resolutions (UN 2004-2)